Quick & Easy Pizza Dough Recipe (VIDEO)

 - To refrigerate: Transfer the dough to an oiled bowl, cover it refrigerate for up to 3 days.
 Take the dough out and let it come to room temperature for 30 minutes before you make your pizzas.

-- To freeze: You can keep this homemade pizza dough frozen for up to 3 months, and defrost it in the fridge overnight.
+- To freeze: Once the dough rises, you can freeze it and keep this homemade pizza dough frozen for up to 3 months, and defrost it in the fridge overnight.
 Check out our tutorial on How to Freeze Pizza Dough.

 - Reheating leftover pizza: You can reheat a slice of pizza in the oven, or toaster oven at 375˚F for 5-8 minutes or until the cheese is melted.
 An air fryer is even faster at 350˚F for 3-4 minutes.
 You can also microwave for 30 seconds but the crust is more likely to get soggy.